 How much is the application fee, and can it be waived?
 A nonrefundable application fee of $60 (U.S. Dollars) for domestic applicants and $75 (U.S. Dollars) for international applicants is required when applying to graduate programs at Purdue University.
 The application fee must be paid by credit card at the end of the application process.
 If the web application has already been submitted, you may go to the "Check Status of Submitted Application" and select the "Pay Via Credit Card" button.
 The Graduate School of Purdue University has information concerning application fee waivers on the following site: http://www.gradschool.purdue.edu/admissions/apply_fee.cfm

 What are the requirements for TOEFL scores, including minimum TOEFL scores?
 A sufficiently high TOEFL score, or equivalent evidence of fluency in English, is required of applicants whose native language is not English.
-The Purdue University Graduate School does not accept TOEFL scores that are over two years old.
 TOEFL score reports must be official from Educational Testing Service (ETS) - photocopies of the TOEFL are not accepted.
-The minimum TOEFL score accepted is 575 for paper-based and 233 for computer-based.
+A sufficiently high TOEFL score is 575 for paper-based and 233 for computer-based.
 The minimum acceptable TOEFLiBT scores (Internet based TOEFL) are: Writing 18, Speaking 18, Listening 14, Reading 19, and Total 77.
 One example of evidence of fluency in English other than a high TOEFL score is the successful completion of a bachelor's or master's degree at an English-language university.

 Can the TOEFL be waived?
 There are three ways the TOEFL can be waived: a) if the applicant received a baccalaureate degree or graduate or professional degree, within the past 24 months, from a school where English is the primary language of instruction in a country where English is the native language, b) if the applicant is currently in a program (and will receive a degree before the following fall semester) at a school where English is the primary language of instruction in a country where English is the native language, or c) if the applicant has taken the International English Language Testing System (IELTS) and received a minimum score of 6.5.
 For more information on the IELTS, please refer to http://www.ielts.org/.
 To officially request a TOEFL waiver, please send your request via email to krannertMSEcon@purdue.edu at the time you submit your application.
 Please make certain your email request has your full name, date of birth, and program.
 Please contact our office if you have further questions.